BorislavShekerov/developer-excercise/README.md

 ## Instructions

 1. Fork the repository
-2. Implement a solution of the `Requirements`
+2. Implement a solution of the `Requirements` (feel free to use any helper packages/frameworks that you think think will be of help)
 3. Share the forked repository

 ## "Business" Requirements